Falarconp/falarconp.github.io/_pages/CV.md

 #### Author Contributions and/or Data Reduction:

-18. “JWST-MIRI Observations of the Irradiated Chemistry in the Inner Disk Cavity of GM Aur.”
-Romero-Mirza, Öberg, Banzatti et al. ApJ, 991, 128 (2025)
+18. Romero-Mirza, Öberg, Banzatti et al. ApJ, 991, 128 (2025) “JWST-MIRI Observations of the Irradiated Chemistry in the Inner Disk Cavity of GM Aur.”

-19. "PDRs4All XV: CH radical and H$_3^+$ molecular ion in the irradiated protoplanetary disk d203-506” Schroetter, Berné, Goicoechea et al. arXiv, arXiv:2506.05186 (2025)
+19. Schroetter, Berné, Goicoechea et al. arXiv, arXiv:2506.05186 (2025) "PDRs4All XV: CH radical and H$_3^+$ molecular ion in the irradiated protoplanetary disk d203-506”

-20. "PDRs4All: XIV.
-Probing CH out-of-plane bending modes of PAH molecules in the Orion Bar with JWST” Khan, Abbott, Peeters et al. A\&A, 699, A133 (2025)
+20. Khan, Abbott, Peeters et al. A&A, 699, A133 (2025) "PDRs4All: XIV.
+Probing CH out-of-plane bending modes of PAH molecules in the Orion Bar with JWST”

-21. "A solar C/O ratio in planet-forming gas at 1 au in a highly irradiated disk” Schroetter, Berné, Bron et al. Nat Astron (2025). https://doi.org/10.1038/s41550-025-02596-6
+21. Schroetter, Berné, Bron et al. Nat Astron (2025). https://doi.org/10.1038/s41550-025-02596-6 "A solar C/O ratio in planet-forming gas at 1 au in a highly irradiated disk”

-22. "PDRs4All: XIII.
-Empirical prescriptions for the interpretation of JWST imaging observations of star-forming regions” Chown, Okada, Peeters et al. A\&A, 698, A86 (2025)
+22. Chown, Okada, Peeters et al. A&A, 698, A86 (2025) "PDRs4All: XIII.
+Empirical prescriptions for the interpretation of JWST imaging observations of star-forming regions”

-23. "PDRs4All: XII.
-Far-ultraviolet-driven formation of simple hydrocarbon radicals and their relation with polycyclic aromatic hydrocarbons” Goicoechea, Pety, Cuadrado et al. A\&A, 696, A100 (2025)
+23. Goicoechea, Pety, Cuadrado et al. A&A, 696, A100 (2025) "PDRs4All: XII.
+Far-ultraviolet-driven formation of simple hydrocarbon radicals and their relation with polycyclic aromatic hydrocarbons”

-24. “PDRs4All: X. ALMA and JWST detection of neutral carbon in the externally irradiated disk d203-506: Undepleted gas-phase carbon” Goicoechea, Le Bourlot, Black et al. A\&A, 689, L4 (2024)
+24. Goicoechea, Le Bourlot, Black et al. A&A, 689, L4 (2024) “PDRs4All: X. ALMA and JWST detection of neutral carbon in the externally irradiated disk d203-506: Undepleted gas-phase carbon”

-25. "PDRs4All.
+25. Fuente, Roueff, Le Petit et al. A&A, 687, A87 (2024) "PDRs4All.
 IX.
-Sulfur elemental abundance in the Orion Bar” Fuente, Roueff, Le Petit et al. A\&A, 687, A87 (2024)
+Sulfur elemental abundance in the Orion Bar”

-26. “PDRs4All.
+26. Schroetter, Berné, Joblin et al. A&A, 685, A78 (2024) “PDRs4All.
 VII.
-The 3.3 μm aromatic infrared band as a tracer of physical properties of the interstellar medium in galaxies” Schroetter, Berné, Joblin et al. A\&A, 685, A78 (2024)
+The 3.3 μm aromatic infrared band as a tracer of physical properties of the interstellar medium in galaxies”

-27. “PDRs4All.
+27. Pasquini, Peeters, Schefter et al. A&A, 685, A77 (2024) “PDRs4All.
 VI.
-Probing the photochemical evolution of PAHs in the Orion Bar using machine learning techniques” Pasquini, Peeters, Schefter et al. A\&A, 685, A77 (2024)
+Probing the photochemical evolution of PAHs in the Orion Bar using machine learning techniques”

-28. "OH as a probe of the warm-water cycle in planet-forming disks” Zannese, Tabone, Habart et al. NatAs, 8, 577 (2024)
+28. Zannese, Tabone, Habart et al. NatAs, 8, 577 (2024) "OH as a probe of the warm-water cycle in planet-forming disks”

-29.“Astronomical CH3+ rovibrational assignments.
-A combined theoretical and experimental study validating observational findings in the d203-506 UV-irradiated protoplanetary disk”  Changala, Chen, Li et al. A\&A, 680, A19.
+29. Changala, Chen, Li et al. A&A, 680, A19.
+“Astronomical CH3+ rovibrational assignments.
+A combined theoretical and experimental study validating observational findings in the d203-506 UV-irradiated protoplanetary disk”

-30. “PDRs4All.
-V. Modelling the dust evolution across the illuminated edge of the Orion Bar” Elyajouri, Ysard, Abergel et al. A\&A, 685, A76 (2024)
+30. Elyajouri, Ysard, Abergel et al. A&A, 685, A76 (2024) “PDRs4All.
+V. Modelling the dust evolution across the illuminated edge of the Orion Bar”

-31. "PDRs4All: III.
-JWST's NIR spectroscopic view of the Orion Bar” Peeters, Habart, Berné et al. A\&A, 685, A74 (2024)
+31. Peeters, Habart, Berné et al. A&A, 685, A74 (2024) "PDRs4All: III.
+JWST's NIR spectroscopic view of the Orion Bar”

-32. “PDRs4All.
+32. Habart, Peeters, Berné et al. A&A, 685, A73 (2024) “PDRs4All.
 II.
-JWST's NIR and MIR imaging view of the Orion Nebula” Habart, Peeters, Berné et al. A\&A, 685, A73 (2024)
+JWST's NIR and MIR imaging view of the Orion Nebula”

 33. Galloway-Sprietsma, M., Bae, J., Teague, R., et al. 2023, ApJ, 950, 147, Molecules with ALMA at Planet-forming Scales (MAPS): Complex Kinematics in the AS 209 Disk Induced by a Forming Planet and Disk Winds. https://doi.org/10.3847/1538-4357/accae4